tools-life/taskwiki/README.md

 #### Known issues

-Timezone has to be set [explicitly](https://github.com/tbabej/taskwiki/issues/110) using the environment variable `TZ`.
+When `tzlocal` library can't detect your local timezone, it has to be set [explicitly](https://github.com/tbabej/taskwiki/issues/110) using the environment variable `TZ`.
 For example, before launching vim:

     export TZ="Europe/Prague"